itsMaxio/minecraft-docker/README.md

 ## How to start

-You can use the script included in this repo
+You can use the script included in this repo:

 ```bash
 ./start.sh
 ```

-or run it manually `(this prevents duplication of images)`
+or run it manually `(this prevents duplication of images)`:

 ```bash
 docker compose down --rmi all --remove-orphans